eddow/webgpgpu/README.md

 1. The first inference will be when specifying commons (define-time)
 2. The second inference will be when specifying inputs (run-time)
-3. The remaining can be given as supplementary arguments of `kernel` (define-time, but these arguments will be used *after* input inference)
+3. The workSize can be given by the `.workSize(...)` chainable function (define-tine)
-4. Lastly, supplementary arguments can be given *to* the produced kernel
+4. Defaults can be given as supplementary arguments of `kernel` (define-time, but these arguments will be used *after* input inference as they are considered as "optional")
-5. Finally, it is just supposed `1`
+5. Lastly, supplementary arguments can be given *to* the produced kernel

-In 3. & 4., the last arguments if specified are:
+6. Finally, it is just supposed `1`

-- `{x?: number, y?: number, z?: number}` the values to default to/require
+In 4. & 5., the last arguments if specified are:
-- A string combination of 'x', 'y' and 'z' ('z', 'xy') specifying which ones of them are required (otherwise they are ignored if not needed).
-Defaults to `''`
+- `{x?: number, y?: number, z?: number}` the values to default to - Note that no assertion is done as these are "consultative", "in case it was not inferred yet"

 Generate the 10 first squares:
 ```ts